bubbletroubles/PowerStig/HardCodedRule.md

 V-1000::*::HardCodedRule(IisLoggingRule)@{DscResource = 'XWebsite'; LogCustomFieldEntry = $null; LogFlags = $null; LogFormat = $null; LogPeriod = $null; LogTargetW3C = $null}
 ```

 Some rule types have null value properties by default.
 When this is the case, do not allow those properties in the HardCodedRule log file string, those should be removed.
-The example below can be used to create an IisLoggingRule, notice the LogPeriod and LogTargetW3C properties are removed.
+The example below can be used to create an IisLoggingRule, notice the LogPeriod and LogTargetW3C properties have been removed.

 ```PowerShell
 V-1000::*::HardCodedRule(IISLoggingRule)@{DscResource = 'XWebsite'; LogCustomFieldEntry = @(@{SourceType = 'ServerVariable'; SourceName = 'HTTP_USER_AGENT'},@{SourceType = 'RequestHeader'; SourceName = 'Authorization'}); LogFlags = 'UserAgent,UserName,Referer'; LogFormat = 'W3C'}